astropy/astropy-tutorials/tutorials/02-conda_envs.rst

 **NOTE:** ``anaconda`` at the end is optional...

 -  Activate the Python 2 environment and install any additional packages you need to run your favorite code library.
+Here, we show you how to install the base version of Astropy.
 If you want to download Astropy and **all** affiliated packages, you can install ``stsci``

     ::

         source activate python2
-        conda install stsci
+        conda install astropy

 -  When you are ready to return to your default environment: